10 more AP Style changes and reminders to know about

 - Odds should be written with figures and a hyphen: She won despite 3-2 odds against her.
 Although “to” isn’t necessary, it should also be included with hyphens if used: the odds were 3-to-2.

 - Avoid using the terms favorite, underdog, and upset if they aren’t in line with what betting markets say.

 - Sportsbook is one word.
-It’s used to describe places, in person or online, where sports bets are accepted.
+It describes places, in-person or online, where sports bets are accepted.

-- Generally, “gambling” is preferred to “gaming.”
-“Gaming” should only be used in direct quotes, proper names or in reference to video games.
+- “Gambling” is generally preferred to “gaming.”
+“Gaming” should only be used in direct quotes, proper names, or in reference to video games.

 Augmented Reality vs. Virtual Reality

 The Consumer Electronics Show (CES) took place during the week of Jan.
 7. AP Stylebook took the time to remind followers of the differences between these two technologies.

 - AP Stylebook defines virtual reality as “a computer-generated simulation of an interactive, three-dimensional environment” that allows interaction through the use of headsets, hand-held controllers and other electronic equipment.

 - On the other hand, augmented reality projects interactive computer-generated images into a person’s actual surroundings.